 They also sold crepes, soup, and even pottery.

 32- Most Ice Creams are Made From Milk

 Although, there is a big trend in the last few years for dairy-free options.

 Covid taught us that we could do things together online such as work and school.
-But on September 17, 2021 over 288 people from Germany got together to break a Guinness book of world record for the most people online eating ice cream at the same time.
+But on September 17, 2021, over 288 people from Germany got together to break a Guinness book of world records for the most people online eating ice cream at the same time.
 Talk about interesting facts about ice cream.

 30- A recent Study Claims that Eating Ice Cream in the Morning Helps one to be Alert